Ross 458

-DT Virginis, also known as Ross 458, is a binary star system in the constellation of Virgo.
+Ross 458, also referred to as DT Virginis, is a binary star system in the constellation of Virgo.
 It has an apparent visual magnitude of 9.79 and is located at a distance of 37.6 light-years from the Sun.
 Both of the stars are low-mass red dwarfs with at least one of them being a flare star.
 This binary system has a circumbinary sub-stellar companion.

+Description

 This star was mentioned as a suspected variable by M. Petit in 1957.
 In 1960, O. J. Eggen classified it as a member of the Hyades moving group based on the system's space motion; it is now considered a likely member of the Carina Near Moving Group.
 Two flares were reported from this star in 1969 by N. I. Shakhovskaya, confirming it as a flare star.
 It was identified as an astrometric binary in 1994 by W. D. Heintz, who found a period of 14.5 years.
 The pair were resolved using adaptive optics in 1999.
 Early mass estimates placed the companion near the substellar limit, and it was initially proposed as a brown dwarf but is now considered late-type red dwarf.

 The primary member, component A, is an M-type main-sequence star with a stellar classification of M0.5.
 It is young, magnetically very active star with a high rate of rotation and strong Hα emission.
 The star experiences star spots that cover 10–15% of the surface It is smaller and less massive than the Sun.
 The star is radiating just 4.4% of the luminosity of the Sun from its photosphere at an effective temperature of 3,484 K.

+Substellar companion

 A distant sub-stellar companion to the binary star system was discovered in 2010 as part of a deep infrared sky survey.
 This is most likely a T8 spectral type brown dwarf with an estimated rotation period of 6.75±1.58 hours.
 The object varies slightly in brightness, which may be due to patchy clouds.
+The companion lacks detectable oxygen in the atmosphere, implying its formation from sequestrated source or peculiar atmospheric chemistry.
+Analysis of its chemical composition show it to be similar to that of Ross 458 A, indicating that the object formed in a stellar-like manner.